Insality/defold-event/README.md

 - `memory_threshold_warning`: Threshold in kilobytes for logging warnings about memory allocations. `0` disables tracking.

+The event memory tracking is not 100% accurate and is used to check unexpected huge leaks in the event callbacks.

 **Release Build Behavior**

 Memory allocation tracking is turned off in release builds, regardless of the `game.project` settings.